junxit/us-congress-bills-112/metadata.md

 - 2012-05-30 — Mr. Stearns moved to suspend the rules and pass the bill.
 - 2012-05-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 295). (text: CR H3234)
 - 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 295).(text: CR H3234)
+- 2012-06-04 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.